YunoHost/doc/pages/06.contribute/10.packaging_apps/80.resources/11.helpers/packaging_apps_helpers.md

 **Arguments**:
 - `-d`, `--dest_dir=`: Directory where to setup sources
 - `-s`, `--source_id=`: Name of the source, defaults to `main` (when the sources resource exists in manifest.toml) or (legacy) `app` otherwise
 - `-k`, `--keep=`: Space-separated list of files/folders that will be backup/restored in $dest_dir, such as a config file you don't want to overwrite.
-For example 'conf.json secrets.json logs/'
+For example 'conf.json secrets.json logs' (no trailing `/` for folders)
 - `-r`, `--full_replace=`: Remove previous sources before installing new sources

 **Details**:<br/>